- Current Research

 - Meet the Team

 The Woods Hole Oceanographic Institution (WHOI) is modifying one of its deep-sea sensors designed to detect the Earth’s natural electromagnetic fields (EMF) for use in shallow waters to detect signatures from cables and underwater marine energy.
 WHOI is investigating the direct and indirect effects of marine renewable energy systems on electric and magnetic fields.
 Filling this knowledge gap is important because certain crustaceans, fish, marine mammals, and turtles use the Earth’s magnetic field for orientation and navigation.
 Additionally, many elasmobranchs, such as sharks and rays, may use electric field disturbances to locate prey and mates.

-After baseline testing in 2017, WHOI tested the device again in 2019 around an energized cable to successfully detect the signatures and differentiate cable-sourced EMFs from magnetic fields in the ambient environment.
+After baseline testing in 2017, WHOI tested the device again in 2019 around an energized cable to successfully detect the signatures and worked with Triton engineers to help differentiate cable-sourced EMFs from magnetic fields in the ambient environment.
 The device was then compared to a commercially available towed magnetometer.
 The WHOI device demonstrated its ability to provide vector measurements, making it more dynamic than current commercial devices that provide scaler quantities.
-Recently, there have also been major improvements to the size of the device and ease of deployment to the EMF sensor, including an acoustically activated buoy system that makes retrieval easier.
+Recently, upgrades to the device have included making it smaller and improving the ease of deployment to the EMF sensor, including an acoustically activated buoy system that makes retrieval easier.

-Final demonstration for the WHO EMF detection system will be at the Hawai’i Wave Energy Test Site monitoring EMF around the Ocean Energy 35 wave energy converter.
+Final demonstration for the WHOI EMF detection system will be at the U.S. Navy Hawai'i Wave Energy Test Site where EMF will be monitored around the Ocean Energy 35 wave energy converter.

 FOA project DE-EE0007825